apuunDTU/ECHO-Lab---test4/README.md

 title: "My Project Title"
  ```

-*Optional: Change Section Titles*: If you'd like to customize the section headings on your card, you can edit this part of the code:
+*Optional: Change Section Titles*: If you'd like to customize the section headings the right column, you can edit this part of the code:

    ```javascript
   sectionTitles: {